iruminii/JDictOverlay/README.md

 For when you have access to only one device/monitor.

 #### Using :
-MLKit Digital Ink
+- MLKit Digital Ink
-Room Database
+- Room Database
-JMdict-EDICT Dictionary Project (JMdict_e_exampl)
+- JMdict-EDICT Dictionary Project (JMdict_e_exampl)
+- Kotlin, XML

 <img src="https://github.com/iruminii/JDictOverlay/blob/main/image/OverlayGIF.gif" width="300" >